 The Company's net obligation in respect of long-term employee benefits is the amount of the benefit that employees have earned in return for their service in the current and prior periods.
 That benefit is discounted to determine its present value.
-Remeasurements are recognised in profit and loss in the period in which they arise.
+Remeasurements are recognised in profit and loss in the period in which they that an outflow of economic benefits will be required to settle the obligation.
+If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
+The unwinding of the discount is recognised as finance cost.